Ou Medicine

 Test your knowledge of how to stay healthy when traveling abroad.

 1. International travel may require prophylactic medicines and vaccines.
-How long before departure should you see your doctor?
+How long before departure should you see your healthcare provider?

 You didn't answer this question.